 Are Credit Cards or Debit Cards Accepted?

 Yes.
 Trophy Specialists accepts only VISA, MasterCard, American Express and Discover credit cards.
 We also accept debit cards too.
 Credit cards are the preferred way to reserve your charter, but we do also accept checks for deposits too, as long as they are sent in promptly.
-We can run your credit card at the dock for payments and even email you a receipt.
+We can run your credit card at the dock for payments and even email or text you a receipt.

 Is food included with the charter?

 No. You may bring your own food and beverages.
 I don't know what food customers like or don't like, and I am not licensed to serve food.

 Can we start the charter at a later time than usual like for evening fishing?

 Yes.
 Most charters start fairly early in the morning, however I will honor most requests for later start times, however if a client wants to start late, then if for weather reasons the trip must be curtailed, then the entire charter amount will be owed.
 Sometimes afternoon storms or high winds occur and the Captain will not be eating any losses for curtailed trips due to late starts.